IBM Q1 2017: An Interesting Note

 Analysis

 To illustrate the point, I have produced a table.
 It takes the data from the reports and computes the Non-SI revenue.
-Using back quarterly reports, I have computed the SI revenue for the 2015 from the values for 2016 and the percentage increase reported, and retraced this back to 2014.
+Using back quarterly reports, I have computed the SI revenue for 2015 from the values for 2016 and the percentage increase reported, and retraced this back to 2014.
 I was thus able to calculate with reasonable accuracy the values for trailing twelve months of SI and Non-SI revenue for three Q1 quarters.

-The point was to see the trajectory of the year long percent change for both SI and Non-SI revenues.
+The point was to see the trajectory of the year-long percent change for both SI and Non-SI revenues.

 With Non-SI revenue and yoy change, we can see that the trajectory for the falling value is flattening.
 The 2017 change is almost half, percentage wise, as the 2016 value.
 The percentage rise in SI revenues also appears to be flattening.
 However, it remains at a higher absolute rate and is changing more slowly.